saeedshirazi4975/IMDb_Crawler/README.md

-IMDb-crawler developed in PYTHON-V3.8.6 by 'Saeed Shirazi'
+IMDb-crawler developed in PYTHON-V3.8.6 by 'Saeed Shirazi' at December 11, 2020

 This crawler take a query as string from you and do search in IMDb, crawle the datas and give you top 5 results and finally save them in results directory as a json file.